 When you’re working independently on projects, do not try to adapt your schedule to how you think other people work.
 Contractors have 24 hours in a day just like everyone else, and if you get your best work done after midnight when your house is quiet and you’re rested from a nap, have at it.

 Did you notice how specific I was in that last paragraph?
 You might’ve guessed, my midnight after nap example is all about me and my schedule right now.
-Subject to change when my body clock changes!
+Subject to change when my internal clock changes!